dumux/dumux/doc/doxygen/groups/material.md

 @defgroup DispersionTensors Dispersion Tensors
 @brief Dispersion tensor models characterising mechanical dispersion in porous media
-@details Dispersion is caused by particles traveling with different velocity through the porous medium.
-A particle in the middle of a pore has a higher velociy than a particle close to the grain.
-Additionaly, due to the tortuosity of the porous medium particles have to take different paths through it.
-This leads to an effect, which is like an enhanced diffusion, equalizing concentration gradients.
+@details Mechanical dispersion is caused by particles traveling at different velocities through the porous medium \cite Fried1971.
+A particle in the middle of a pore has a higher velocity than a particle close to a grain.
+Due to the tortuosity of the porous medium, particles take different paths through it.
+Given the existence of an REV, mechanical dispersion typically leads to increased Fickian diffusion on the Darcy scale \cite Bear1986.
+The magnitude and directionality of the increase diffusive transport depends on the size of the averaging volumes and characteristics of the flow such as average velocity magnitude and direction.
 @ingroup Fluidmatrixinteractions

 @defgroup PoreNetwork Pore Network